galaxyproject/galaxy-hub/src/VisualizationsRegistry/Code/index.md

 * MathML
 * [Data URIs](http://en.wikipedia.org/wiki/Data_URI_scheme)

-Addtionally, since the product of the mako template is a web page, !JavaScript and client side code is also a good option:
+Addtionally, since the product of the mako template is a web page, JavaScript and client side code is also a good option:
 * SVG with [d3js](http://d3js.org), [raphaeljs](http://raphaeljs.com), or any others
 * the HTML5 canvas with [paperjs](http://paperjs.org), [chartjs](http://chartjs.org),
   [processingjs](http://processingjs.org) or any others
 * WebGL with [philogl](http://senchalabs.org/philogl), [X](http://github.com/xtk/X), or others

-Interactivity can be used via python or !JavaScript as well:
+Interactivity can be used via python or JavaScript as well:
 * Control the page via python and in-page links, forms, and the traditional GET/POST HTTP cycle
-* Control the page via !JavaScript with any number of JS libraries, widgets, and events
+* Control the page via JavaScript with any number of JS libraries, widgets, and events

 #### Resources